nginx-plus/ngx-keyval/README.md

 A simple high performance and scalable key/value store with TTL based on Nginx `proxy_cache` with a Node.js client that ads an extra in-memory cache layer with an independent TTL.

 The Nginx key/value store can be used via Curl or a simple HTTP request.
-The Nginx key/value store can be used in a browser using simple Fetch API requests.
+The Nginx key/value store can be used in a browser using Fetch API requests.

 ```bash
 # get data